oudalab/StructuredEventExtraction/README.md

 # Structure Aware Event Extraction
-This is a Pytorch implementation of BiLSTM-CRF for Named Entity Recognition, which is described in [Bidirectional LSTM-CRF Models for Sequence Tagging](https://arxiv.org/abs/1508.01991)
+Using Structured information to enhance the event extraction performance This is a Pytorch implementation of BiLSTM-CRF for Named Entity Recognition, which is described in [Bidirectional LSTM-CRF Models for Sequence Tagging](https://arxiv.org/abs/1508.01991)

 ## Data